-"A man is as old as his arteries," which is to say that some men developold arteries much sooner than the average, so care must be taken to suit the exercise to their condition.
+Arteries.-"A man is as old as his arteries," and some men grow old in this respect much sooner than the average, so care must be taken to suit the exercise to their condition.

 The amount and kind of exercise best suited to each must be determined, as these vary widely in different individuals.
-There are men who require the equivalent of a brisk 15-mile daily walk to keep in a satisfactory physical state, while the ordinary occupation of others suffices to maintain them in excellent health necessary.
+There are men who require the equivalent of a brisk 15-mile daily walk to keep in a satisfactory physical state, while the ordinary occupation of others suffices to maintain them in excellent health.
+Rest.-For the repair of damaged tissues and the relief of fatigue, a certain amount of rest for both mind and body is necessary.
 Different people vary considerably in their requirements, but it may be set down as a fair average that eight hours of sleep in each twenty-four hours are needed to keep the faculties at their best.
 In addition, work of any sort, physical or mental, must be intermitted by brief periods of relaxation.
 Mental overwork is very common in these days of complex civilization, and exhaustion of the nervous system (neurasthenia) takes a long time for its recovery.